tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Entities-Search/quickstarts/nodejs.md

         });
         ```

-    3. Ha egy **záró** jelző t jelez, elemezze a JSON-t, és nyomtassa ki.
+    3. Ha a rendszer jelzi a **záró** jelzőt, elemzi a JSON-t, majd kinyomtatja azt.

         ```javascript
         response.on ('end', function () {